SWS-Methodology/faoswsTrade/modules/complete_tf_cpc/README.md

  to single data set.
  - TL: assign `weight` to `qty`
  - ES: assign `weight` to `qty` if `fclunit` is equal to `mt`, else keep `qty`

+#### Outlier Detection and Imputation
+1. Unit values are calculated for each observation at the HS level as ratio of monetary value over weight `value / qty`.

+2. Median unit-values are calculated across the partner dimension by year, reporter, flow and HS.
+This can be problematic if only few records exist for the a specific combination of dimensions.

+3. Observations are classified as outliers if the calculated unit value for a some partner country is below or above the median unit value.
+More specifically, the measure defined as median inter-quartile-range (IQR) multiplied by the outlier coefficient (default value: 1.5) is used to categorize outlier observations.

+4. Impute missing quantities and quantities categorized as outliers by dividing the reported monetary value with the calculated median unit value.

+5. Assign `flagTrade` to observations with imputed quantities.
+These flags are also assigned to monetary values.
+This may need to be revised (monetary values are not supposed to be modified).

+#### Mirror Trade Estimation
+1. Obtain list of non-reporting countries as difference between the list of reporter countries and the list of partner countries.

+2. Swap the reporter and partner dimensions: the value previously appearing as reporter country code becomes the partner country code (and vice versa).

+3. Invert the flow direction: an import becomes an export (and vice versa).

+4. Calculate monetary mirror value by adding a 12% mark-up on imports to account for the difference between CIF and FOB prices.

+5. In this step, no new flags are assigned explicitly.
+Imputation flags created before are copied to new records.

+6. Assign SWS ObservationStatus flag `I` and flagMethod `e` to records with with `flagTrade` unless the FCL unit is categorized as `$ value only`.